hujhax/austin-improv-wiki/Troupes/Band of Liars.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>They say music is love in search of a word.
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> They say music is love in search of a word.
 The Band of Liars is love in search of music.
+>

-Based on suggestions from the audience they summon an entire album of songs, never before heard, never to be listened to again.
+> Based on suggestions from the audience they summon an entire album of songs, never before heard, never to be listened to again.
 Rap to Classical; Death Metal to Jazz, they do it all.
 Comedy seeps its way into this epic journey through and band in search of a song.
-Not to be missed. </blockquote>
+Not to be missed.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We focus on improvising songs.
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We focus on improvising songs.
+>

-Lyrically, instrumentally, emotionally, consistantly, and constantly.
+> Lyrically, instrumentally, emotionally, consistantly, and constantly.
+>

-No scenes, just a steady stream of improvised songs.
+> No scenes, just a steady stream of improvised songs.
+>

-Funny songs, sad songs, happy songs, pretty songs, creepy songs, motivational songs, satirical songs... and NOW we have a CELLO!</blockquote>
+> Funny songs, sad songs, happy songs, pretty songs, creepy songs, motivational songs, satirical songs... and NOW we have a CELLO!

 ## Media
 ### Videos